Master of Public Administration

 Portfolio/Thesis Capstone Project

-The OEMPA is an off-campus program for individuals that have been in the workplace for at least three years.
-The program is a unique opportunity for professionals to earn a degree in two years by taking classes online and attending residential class meetings.
-Like the traditional MPA program, the OEMPA program introduces students to the fundamental elements of public policy and administration.
-These elements include disciplinary knowledge of public policy and administration, public service and leadership, and data management and applications.
-Our emphasis on combining theory and practice helps students to think critically and creatively, while engaging in problem solving activities that address both real and theoretical situations.
+The Executive MPA is a program for individuals that have been in the workplace for at least three years.
+The program is a unique opportunity for professionals to earn a degree in just two years by taking classes online and attending residential class meetings.
+Like the traditional MPA program, the EMPA program introduces students to the fundamental elements of public policy and administration.
+These elements include disciplinary knowledge of public policy and administration, public service, leadership and data management.
+Our emphasis on combining theory and practice helps students learn to think critically and creatively, while engaging in problem solving activities that address both real and theoretical situations.

 Requirements for the OEMPA program are 36 credit hours completed in two years consisting of: